hyperledger/fabric/docs/source/commands/peerlifecycle.md

 ## peer lifecycle chaincode package
 ```
-Package a chaincode and write the package to a file.
+[DEPRECATED] Package a chaincode and write the package to a file.
+Instead of this command, use "peercli lifecycle chaincode package".

 Usage:
   peer lifecycle chaincode package [outputfile] [flags]